-- English Horn, 2 meas. before reh.
+- English Horn, 2 m. before reh.
 A, beat 2: G natural should read G flat.

 Symphonic Metamorphosis was premiered by the New York Philharmonic on 20 January 1944, Artur Rodzinski conducting.
 It has since become one of Hindemith's more popular and enduring works.
 It was inspired in part by choreographer and dancer Léonide Massine, who suggested to Hindemith that he compose a ballet based on Weber’s music.
 However, after watching one of Massine’s ballets and discovering that Massine intended to use sets and costumes designed by Salvador Dali (an artist whom Hindemith disliked), Hindemith decided to part ways with Massine, and the project was dropped.
 A few years later, Hindemith decided to salvage the music and write a set of variations or metamorphoses instead.